mcjcloud/Show-And-Sell/README.md

 > Q: I created a brand new Bundle identifier, but the app still won't run.
 > A: Follow [this] (https://developer.apple.com/library/content/documentation/IDEs/Conceptual/AppStoreDistributionTutorial/CreatingYourTeamProvisioningProfile/CreatingYourTeamProvisioningProfile.html) link to create a Code Signing Identity (provisioning profile)

+> Q: Error "The run destination is not valid for Running the scheme 'Show And Sell'
+> A: Make sure you are using an iPhone/iPod running iOS 10.0 or later.

+> Q: Build error "custom shell scripts: Permission Denied"
+> A: Be sure you successfully ran `$ pod install` with no errors in the project directory.

+> Q: Error "remote: Repository not found." when cloning project
+> A: Be sure the repository is spelled correctly "https://github.com/mcjcloud/Show-And-Sell.git"

+If problems persist, try deleting the project, and following the instructions again.